 What other effects might priming and giving feedback have, especially in the workplace?
 Commonly, performance reviews, performance development conversations, 360 feedback assessments, and talent review systems ask stakeholders, "What's going well?" and "What are her strengths?"
 These questions are quickly followed by, "What are her weaknesses?"
 Or, "What are her opportunities?"

 I propose that the moment we ask about weaknesses (or even "opportunities"), we may be priming the stakeholders to identify what's not working.
 As David Cooperrider, developer of Appreciative Inquiry states above, we create change the moment we ask a question.
 Therefore, this may be doing more harm than good for the client (or employee).
 Not because the client can't handle tough feedback, but because priming the stakeholder with "what's not working" may make it more likely that they'll see those unwanted behaviors again in the future.

 Most everyone has had a bad experience with feedback discussions.
-In fact, many organizations are eliminating performance reviews because of this effect.
+In fact, many organizations are eliminating performance conversations and reviews because of this effect.
 Further, the data on feedback systems isn't good.
-A 2012 meta-analysis noted that more than a third of 360 feedback systems actually led to a decrease in performance and poorly designed 360 systems can increase disengagement, contribute to poor individual and team performance, and create discouragement and frustration3.
+A 2012 meta-analysis noted that more than a third of 360 feedback interventions actually led to a decrease in performance and poorly designed 360 systems can increase disengagement, contribute to poor individual and team performance, and create discouragement and frustration3.